The Chart for Maxar Technologies Inc. (MAXR) Is Flashing Mixed Signals

 After a stumble in the market that brought MAXR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.29% of loss for the given period.

-During the last 5 trading sessions, MAXR rose by +0.69%, which changed the moving average for the period of 200-days by +33.14% in comparison to the 20-day moving average, which settled at $48.61.
+During the last 5 trading sessions, MAXR fell by -0.18%, which changed the moving average for the period of 200-days by +31.94% in comparison to the 20-day moving average, which settled at $51.33.
 In addition, Maxar Technologies Inc. saw -0.93% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading